pantor/frankx/README.md

 ## Examples

-Multiple examples can be found in `examples`.
+Multiple examples for both C++ and Python can be found in the `examples` directory.

 ## Development